LLNL/Abmarl/docs/src/tutorials/predator_prey.rst

 PredatorPrey
 ============

-PredatorPrey is a multiagent environment useful for exploring competitve behaviors between groups of agents.
+PredatorPrey is a multiagent simulation useful for exploring competitve behaviors between groups of agents.
 Resources "grow" in a two-dimensional grid.
 Prey agents move around the grid harvesting resources, and predator agents move around the grid hunting the prey agents.